-We all know that debt in Canada, just like any other part of the world, is a concern to most borrowers.
-And when faced with a debt challenge, the last thing you want to to is deal with a debt settlement or debt negotiation company that is simply not interested in helping you get out of debt.
+You can avoid shady debt settlement companies by looking for the right signs.
+The level of debt in Canada is a concern to most borrowers.
+When you face a debt challenge, the last thing you want to do is deal with a debt settlement or debt negotiation company that will not help get you out of debt.
 There are many shady debt settlement companies out there that you must make every effort to avoid.

 The following 5 tips will help you avoid debt settlement scams.